vippsas/vipps-developers/settlements/README.md

 | PDF    | [PDF](pdf/Vipps-oppgjørsrapport-16655-2018-09-23.pdf) | - |
 | XLSX   | [XLSX](xlsx/Vipps-oppgjørsrapport-16655-2018-09-23.xlsx) | - |

 Settlements reports are available both with and without personal details of the customer.

 This is due to [GDPR](https://ec.europa.eu/info/law/law-topic/data-protection_en), and whether the data processor is Vipps or the merchant.
 See [GDPR](#gdpr) below.

+## Availability

+Settlement reports are available by 12:00 noon.
+The reports are generated around 01-03 at night, but may be delayed due to technical changes, maintenance in various systems, etc.

+### Daily reports

+The settlement reports are available by 12:00 noon.

+### Weekly reports

+The settlement report is generated on Mondays, by 12:00 noon.

+## Monthly reports

+The settlement report is generated on the 1st of the month, by 12:00 noon.

 # GDPR

 The settlement reports available by SFTP (see below) do not contain detailed information about the transactions.
 Reports containing personal information requires a data processor agreement.
 Due to this, reports with personal information can only be downloaded by logging in with BankID on [portal.vipps.no](https://portal.vipps.no) and accepting the terms there.

 The Norwegian text from [portal.vipps.no](https://portal.vipps.no):